techchrism/valorant-api-docs/docs/common-components.md

 Locally, use the endpoint [RSO_RNet_GetEntitlementsToken](Useful%20Local/GET%20RSO_RNet_GetEntitlementsToken.md).
 This also gives you the entitlement.

+Remotely, use [Auth Cookies](Riot%20Auth/POST%20Auth%20Cookies.md) followed by [Auth Request](Riot%20Auth/PUT%20Auth%20Request.md) to get a token.
+You must save the cookies from the Auth Cookies request and use them on the Auth Request.
+If you save the cookies from the Auth Request, you can use them with [Cookie Reauth](Riot%20Auth/GET%20Cookie%20Reauth.md) to get a new token without saving and re-sending the password.

 ### Riot Entitlement
-If you have a token from the auth flow, you can get an entitlement from the url `https://entitlements.auth.riotgames.com/api/token/v1`
+After you have a token, use the [Entitlement](Riot%20Auth/POST%20Entitlement.md) endpoint to get the entitlement.

 ### Lockfile Data
 When the game is running, the lockfile is located at `%LocalAppData%\Riot Games\Riot Client\Config\lockfile` and contains the info needed to connect to the local api.